 What bread machines cost

-You can scrimp ($58) or splurge ($250) on a new bread machine.
+You can scrimp or splurge on a new bread machine, paying $60 to $280.
 Want a faster payback?
 Get one for $30 or less on eBay, through Craig's List, at a thrift store, or at a yard sale.
 You may be able to get one in exchange for few loaves of bread if you ask around: who knows how many of your Facebook pals have one gathering dust?

 What bread machines save